micmejia/bible-dump/AMPC/Isaiah/Isa 33.md

 The highways lie waste, the wayfaring man ceases.
-The enemy has broken the covenant, he has despised the cities _and_ [^a]_the witnesses_, he regards no man.
+The enemy has broken the covenant, he has despised the cities _and_ _the witnesses_, he regards no man.